shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 - List is like array but item can of different data-types.
 - Uses - []
 - List methods are - append(), clear(), copy(), count(), extend(), pop(), remove(), reverse(), index(), insert(), sort()
+- `append()` method mutate the list means when we append new item in list it will update the list object memory address information of original memory reference and not change the memory reference.

 2.  **Tuple**
 - Tuple are immutable i.e. cannot be modified after it is created.